Linaro/website/about/team/board/README.md

 <div class="container board_member no-padding">
 <div class="col-sm-9 no-padding" markdown="1">
-### **Rob Booth** / Linaro COO and Company Secretary
+### **Robert Booth** / Linaro Chief Operating Officer

 Rob brings a wealth of operational, commercial and financial experience gained in the Technology and Life Science sectors, in the UK and internationally, in environments characterized by rapid growth and change.
 He has a healthy combination of blue-chip multinational discipline, from holding senior positions in SmithKline, General Electric and Pharmacia, tempered by entrepreneurial flexibility and resourcefulness gained as CEO and CFO of several Cambridge UK start-ups, including as a founder of Synomics a Bioinformatics software engineering company.
-His public company experience includes CFO of Tadpole Technology when it went public in 1992, where he and George Grey worked together.
-Rob is passionate about helping build companies and generating maximum value from scarce resources.
+Rob is passionate about helping build companies and generating maximum value for all stakeholders.

 </div>
 <div class="col-sm-3 text-center">
 {% include circular-image.html image="/assets/images/people/Rob-Booth-72dpi1.jpg" class="linaro-profile-image" alt="Rob Booth Profile Photo"%}